ethan-kisiel/key-distribution-bot/README.md

 ## initial setup
 From the key-distribution-bot director, enter the following command:

-"sh setup.sh <your discord bot id>"
+"sh setup.sh [Your Discord Bot ID]"

 ## startup